Lafayette-FSAE/scada/manual.md

 ### Bus Info

 The bus info section gives the sorter information about the CAN bus.
-For the most part these options are passed directly

-If you are running SCADA on a system without a CAN interface, set bustype to virtual.
+If you are running SCADA on a system with a virtual CAN interface, set channel to vcan0.

-Virtual CAN networking can also be acheived by using the vcan0 channel of socketcan.

 As it is currently configured, the raspberry pi in the Dyno room talks to the rest of the network on the can0 channel of socketcan with a bitrate of 125000

-If bustype is set to virtual, channel and bitrate fields can be omitted

 ```yaml
 bus_info: